Convair B-36 Peacemaker: Notable incidents and accidents

-On February 2, 1953 Convair B-36H Serial No 51-5729 crashed 16 miles southwest of CFB Goose Bay, Labrador, after a transatlantic flight from RAF Fairford.
-The aircraft crashed in hilly wooded terrain.
-The investigation determined that a Ground-controlled approach failure was at fault.
-Two of the 17 crew perished.
+On February 13, 1953, Convair B-36H serial number 51-5729 crashed approximately 26 km (16 mi) southwest of CFB Goose Bay, Newfoundland and Labrador, while on approach following a transatlantic flight from RAF Fairford.
+The aircraft struck hilly, wooded terrain after being misaligned during the approach.
+The investigation determined that misguidance during a ground-controlled approach was the probable cause of the accident.
+Two of the 17 crew members were killed.

 On the night of 17 March 1953 RB-36H-25, 51-13721 departed the Canary Islands to test North American air defenses.
 Change in weather conditions drove the aircraft off course, and early in the morning on 18 March the aircraft collided with a mountain on the west side of Trinity Bay just north of Burgoyne's Cove, Newfoundland, Canada.
 All 23 crew, including Brigadier General Richard Ellsworth, were killed.